 - Applicants to Veterinary Medicine (DVM) programs should refer to the Veterinary Medical College Application Service (VMCAS) for details on program prerequisites.
 VMCAS warns that their listing is subject to changes and the colleges to which you apply may have additional requirements not listed on their site.
 Please direct all questions regarding course prerequisites directly to the institutions you are planning to target.

-Most PA and PT programs require or strongly recommend a full year of anatomy and physiology.
-At NYU, you may be able to fulfill your program requirements by enrolling in one or more of the courses listed below.* (Please note that these courses may not meet the prerequisites of your target program, so research prerequisites before electing to enroll in these courses.)
+Most PA and PT programs require or strongly recommend a full year of anatomy and physiology*.
+At NYU, an advisor will assist you to identify course offerings that may satisfy these requirements.
+Please note that these courses may not meet the prerequisites of your target program, and it is your responsibility to research prerequisites before electing to enroll in these courses.

 *Once you have matriculated into the NYU postbacc program, all core science courses must be completed at NYU.
 Please note, however, that we cannot guarantee the availability of courses outside of the core science curriculum, or that non-core sciences will satisfy specific professional school requirements.